 Since Jake Knapp popularised the design sprint, it's been used by design teams all over the world.
 Many write about their successes, some even shortening it from a week.
 I wanted to share how breaking a key convention led to a form of creative tension that can sometimes go missing in the sprints that I have been involved in.

 Rather than co-locating the team in a war room, our design sprint ran across our London and New York studios, requiring us to work differently.
 We found this created an empowered team that collaborated and competed with one another.
-Also, the time difference meant that we could work around the clock (see our web design tools for more help on collaborating).
+Also, the time difference meant that we could work around the clock (see our web design tools (opens in new tab) and cloud storage guides for more help on collaborating.
+Or, for more web design resources, check out our posts on the best web hosting services and website builder).

 The key lessons learned